microsoft/FeatureManagement-Dotnet/README.md

 ## Consumption

-The basic form of feature management is checking if a feature is enabled and then performing actions based on the result.
+The basic form of feature management is checking if a feature flag is enabled and then performing actions based on the result.
 This is done through the `IFeatureManager`'s `IsEnabledAsync` method.

 ``` C#
 …